KhomDrake/behavioral-profile/README.md

 I've found this test very interesting and because I wanted to learn more about Compose Multiplatform(CMP), that's I decided to write this project.

-To better understand CMP, I've first wrote the App using Compose for Android, that's the code in the main branch and then created branch called cmp, where I changed the code to also work for iOS.
+To better understand CMP, I've first wrote the App using Compose for Android, that's the code in the main branch and then I created a branch called cmp, where I've changed the code to also work for iOS.
 The idea with this is to understand how many things I would have to change if I had another project using Compose for Android and wanted to change to use CMP.

 ## Platforms

 Currenlty, just Android and iOS, but I plan in the future to add Desktop and Web.

 ## Tech Stack & Libraries